Georeferencing design files with QGIS

 Adding reference points

-• Maps and plans show the coordinates of specific points by the sign of the cross.
-To add reference points (GCPs) use button.
+- Maps and plans show the coordinates of specific points by the sign of the cross.
+To add reference points (GCPs) use Add point button.
 Zoom into the cross with coordinates.

 Setting transparency

-From Settings, selectr Raster properties and go to Transparency tab.
-Click green plus- and enter RGB values for background colour (255, 255, 255 for white colour).
+From Settings, select Raster properties and go to Transparency tab.
+Click green plus- Add values manually and enter RGB values for background colour (255, 255, 255 for white colour).
 Accept changes.